Q: Bottom line, why should I vote for these bonds?

 Q: Some of the roads, intersections and neighborhoods that are getting bond monies seem fine the way they are.
 Why do we need to renovate or improve them?

-A: Sometimes needed repairs are not apparent to the untrained eye.
+A: Needed repairs may not be apparent to the untrained eye.
 City engineers monitor our infrastructure carefully and have detailed, long-range plans for maintenance and improvement.
 Whether a private residence or a city street, the process is ongoing and becomes more expensive if not properly and diligently managed.

 Q: Will my taxes go up with a vote “yes” for the bonds?

-A: No. The financing costs for these bonds are included in the current city budget, which included a one-quarter cent property tax increase for debt service.
+A: No. The financing costs for these bonds are included in the current city budget.
 No additional property tax increase will be required to pay for these bonds.